carlegbert/emitter/README.md

 ### A note about scope

 Event handlers will be called with the scope of the Emitter object.
-If you do not desire this behaviour, you can use `Function.prototype.bind` to bind your event handler to the scope that you desire, or better yet, use an arrow function.
+If you want your listener to be bound to a different scope, you can use `Function.prototype.bind` to bind your event handler to the scope that you desire, or better yet, use an arrow function.

 ## API